dirigible-io/dirigible-io.github.io/_posts/blogs/2020-12-16-2020_what_a_year_for_eclipse_dirigible.md

 author: nedelcho.delchev
 ---

-It has been an incredible year for Eclipse Dirigible in terms of progress, contribution and adoption.
+It has been a challenging, but in the same time an incredible year for Eclipse Dirigible in terms of progress, contribution and adoption.

 ### 2020 in numbers: